Spirit Airlines cancels dozens of flights to inspect some of its planes. Disruptions will last days

 Spirit Airlines canceled about 100 flights on Friday after pulling some planes out of service for inspections, and the airline expects the disruptions to last several days.

-Spirit did not describe the nature of the inspections and did not respond when asked for further information.
+Spirit did not describe the nature of the inspections and did not respond when asked for further information, but the Federal Aviation Administration said it involved inspection of brackets on the planes’ airframes.

 “We’ve cancelled a portion of our scheduled flights to perform a necessary inspection of a small section of 25 of our aircraft,” Spirit said in a statement.
 “The impact to our network is expected to last several days as we complete the inspections and work to return to normal operations.”